TykTechnologies/tyk-docs-hugo/tyk-docs/content/developer-support/tyk-release-summary/overview.md

 ---
 title: Release Notes
-description: "Explains where to access release notes for Tyk Components"
+description: "Explore Tyk's latest releases and improvements.
+Here you will find release notes for all Tyk Components and versions. "
 tags: ["Release notes"]
 aliases:
   - /release-notes